joyhuan/FormalVerification/README.md

 Basically we are trying to prove that linear search is a valid sorting algorithm.
 Now, does that sound easy task for you?
 It might naturally follows that we at least need to first define linsearch and correct_search.
 And then we will piece the two definitions to form a proof.
 Just give you a flavor I attached the needed definitions and lemmas before we get to the proof.
+You will need to design more by yourself to get the proof done.

 ```
 (** We repeat the definition of [sorted] from _Software Foundations_: